ElenaBusch1/svj-VAE/README.md

 ## Files

-Input files can be found in the shares eos area (/eos/atlas/atlascerngroupdisk/phys-exotics/jdm/svjets-schannel)
+Input files can be found in the shares eos area: /eos/atlas/atlascerngroupdisk/phys-exotics/jdm/svjets-schannel

 ## Conda environment